Texas Wild Hog Hunt Weapons

-There are a larger variety of weapons and accessories available to hunters.
-One weapon configuration may work in a number of different shooting conditions.
-Having a basic understanding of shooting conditions for each type of hunt within the 4J Ranch in-order-to select weapon configuration is the focus of this webpage.
+There are a larger variety of weapons and accessories available for Texas wild hog hunting.
+Texas does not restrict the use a any legally owned center fire rifle.
+One weapon may work in a number of different shooting conditions.
+Having a basic understanding of shooting conditions for each type of hunt is the focus of this webpage.

 The type of hog hunt determines weapon configuration.
 No one configuration is best.
 The weapon configuration that consistently works for the hunter within the hunting conditions should be the goal.
 When preparing for a hunt at the 4J Ranch, use a weapon configuration you are comfortable with and confident it will take down the wild hog with one shot.